 Specifies how the HTTP client behaves for asynchronous responses.
-Set the value to streaming or non_streaming (not case-sensitive):
+Set the value to streaming or non_streaming:

-• streaming: Responses are processed as soon as all headers are received.
+• streaming: (Not supported.)
+Responses are processed as soon as all headers are received.
 The entity content is downloaded in a background thread.
+The value is not case-sensitive.

 Streaming mode reduces latency and is mandatory for Server-Sent Events (SSE) and the support of very large files (bigger than 2 GB).
-If thread starvation occurs, consider increasing number of workers, the number of worker threads dedicated to processing outgoing requests.
+If thread starvation occurs, consider increasing numberOfWorkers, the number of worker threads dedicated to processing outgoing requests.

 • non_streaming: Responses are processed when the entity content is entirely available.
+The value is not case-sensitive.